objectiv/objectiv.io/docs/docs/taxonomy/reference/events/NonInteractiveEvent.md

 # NonInteractiveEvent

-The parent of [Events](/taxonomy/events) that are not (directly) triggered by an interaction.
+The parent of [Events](/taxonomy/events) that are not directly triggered by a user action.

-For example, consider the following flow of events:

-  1. Press 'play' button in a video player -> ButtonEvent -> InteractiveEvent
-  2. Videoplayer starting playback -> MediaStartEvent -> NonInteractiveEvent

 import Mermaid from '@theme/Mermaid';